StevenH237/Synchrony-Switcheroo/doc/Settings.md

 * **First floor of zone**: Every -1 is set to "on"; the rest to "off".
 * **Boss floor of zone**: Every -4 and 5-5 is set to "on"; the rest to "off".
 * **At start of run**: 1-1 is set to "on"; the rest to "off".

+Please note that floors are listed by Depth-Level, not Zone-Level.
+In particular, this means that 1-1 refers to the electric zone when anyone is playing as Aria.

 # Other settings
 These settings are just on the first page of settings.